rotisserie/eris/README.md

 Named after the Greek goddess of strife and discord, this package is designed to give you more control over error handling via error wrapping, stack tracing, and output formatting. `eris` was inspired by a simple question: what if you could fix a bug without wasting time replicating the issue or digging through the code?

 `eris` is intended to help developers diagnose issues faster.
 The [example](https://github.com/rotisserie/eris/blob/master/examples/logging/example.go) that generated the output below simulates a realistic error handling scenario and demonstrates how to wrap and log errors with minimal effort.
-This specific error occurred because a user tried to access a file that can't be located, and the output shows a clear path from the source to the top of the call stack.
+This specific error occurred because a user tried to access a file that can't be located, and the output shows a clear path from the top of the call stack to the source.

 ```json
 {